 Staff Excellence Awards

 The University of Delaware Staff Excellence Awards recognize individuals and teams for their exemplary contributions to the UD community and commitment to UD values.
-Nominations are accepted each Fall and Spring, carefully reviewed by committee and vetted by UD Human Resources for monetary prize distribution.
+Nominations are accepted on a rolling basis, carefully reviewed by committee and vetted by UD Human Resources for monetary prize distribution.

 Faculty are recognized annually via “Faculty Excellence Awards.”

-We are thrilled to announce that from a pool of 64 nominations, these University of Delaware staff members have been recognized with Staff Excellence Awards for their outstanding commitment and hard work for the Fall 2024 award period.
+Congratulations to these University of Delaware staff members have been recognized with Staff Excellence Awards for their outstanding commitment and hard work for the 2025-2026 academic year.

 Scroll down to learn more about their work, and please join us in congratulating them on their accomplishments and exemplary contributions to the UD community.